gsvprharsha/Lambda-Bash-Theme-For-Linux/README.md

 # Lambda-Bash-Theme-For-Linux
 This script is a custom bash prompt inspired from Oh My ZSH Lambda Theme.
-In the future it will be made into a fully functional script for you to replace in "bashrc" file.
+The code is fully functional and can be replaced with your "bashrc" script.

 # Tested On